hauke-d/cnn-eeg/README.md

 The code represents a starting point for data preparation and training the neural network models.
 It does not provide methods for plotting/evaluation/visualization.

+**Note:** The code is no longer maintained and comes without warranty for correctness.
+It can be freely used, changed, and distributed.
+If it was helpful to your work, consider citing

+> Dose, H., Møller, J. S., Iversen, H. K., & Puthusserypady, S. (2018).
+An end-to-end deep learning approach to MI-EEG signal classification for BCIs.
+Expert Systems with Applications, 114, 532–542. https://doi.org/10.1016/j.eswa.2018.08.031